k3rn3lpanicc/basicNeuralNetwork-for-Java/README.md

-# basicNeuralNetwork-for-Java
+# BasicNeuralNetwork for Java
-Writing a Neural Network (Dense Network) from Scratch in Java
+Very Simple and dense Neural Network from Scratch with Java

 ## Creating Network/Loading Network from file